izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 The agent can be configured to mount certain network shares at startup before taking on any work using the `Shares` property in the agent's [`appsettings.json`](AgentSettings.md) file.

+### GPU Access

+Certain jobs running in Horde, particularly tests, require access to the GPU.
+However, running the agent as a Windows service prevents accessing the GPU.
+To work around this issue, the agent must run as a normal Windows user in an interactive session.
+This can be achieved in different ways, such as running the agent from a PowerShell script on the desktop or using an external tool such as [NSSM](https://nssm.cc/).
+It's important to ensure the agent process is restarted in case of an unexpected exit.

+Since most agents won't require GPU access, it's recommended to create a separate pool specifically for interactive agents that need this support.